PolymorphicHeart/nami/README.md

  - [ ] Tcp and udp networking

 <b>
-  ‼ Note: This library is in its early stages of development.
+  ‼ Note: These headers are in their early stages of development.
 Stability issues, breaking API changes, and missing features are all to be expected!
 </b>